navithachetty06/Portfolio_Website/README.md

 Contributing
 If you'd like to contribute to this project or report issues, please feel free to open a GitHub issue or submit a pull request.
 Contributions are welcome!

-License
-This project is licensed under the MIT License.

-Feel free to customize the README to include any additional information or sections that are relevant to your portfolio website.
-You can also provide specific instructions on how to set up and deploy your website if you want others to be able to use or contribute to it.